Posts

 Image

-It is difficult to adjust the schedule of all my family.
-Today is a weekday, but probably the last chance to have lunch together.
-We went to a Japanese restaurant for my daughters' birthdays and to celebrate my elder daughter's wedding.
-It might be the last lunch for my family.
-The hospitality of this restaurant was very good.
+It’s always hard to coordinate everyone’s schedules, and even though today is a weekday, it was probably our last chance to have lunch together.
+We went to a Japanese restaurant to celebrate my daughters’ birthdays and my elder daughter’s wedding.
+It may have been the last family lunch we’ll have for a while.
+The hospitality at the restaurant was excellent.

 Katsura Imperial Villa (1)